DataDog/integrations-core/confluent_platform/README.md

 ### Events

-Confluent Platform does not include any events.
+The Confluent Platform check does not include any events.

 ## Troubleshooting